Club Necaxa: Foundation (Light and Power Company, Luz y Fuerza) (1899–1920)

 In that era, the team was called "Los Electricistas" (The Electricians).
 The team adopted the colors red and white as their team colors, earning them the nickname "Los roji-blancos".
 During this period, the oldest rivalry in Mexican football began to form, between Necaxa and Atlante F.C.

-On 14 September 1930, having already been a 2-time champion of the amateur Copa Eliminatoria, Necaxa inaugurated its stadium named Parque Necaxa, located on the banks of La Piedad River on land donated by the Fraser Family.
+On September 14, 1930, having already been a two-time champion of the amateur Copa Eliminatoria, Necaxa inaugurated its stadium Parque Necaxa, located on the banks of La Piedad River on land donated by the Fraser Family.
 The stadium had a maximum capacity for 15,000 fans, and was known for its clock tower displaying the team's emblem.

-Necaxa, in the early days of Mexican Football were members of the Mexican Amateur Association Football League Liga Mexicana de Fútbol Amateur Association, composed of Atlante F.C., Club España, Germania FV, and seasoned and disciplined team Asturias.
-Necaxa won championships during the 1932–33, 1934–35, 1936–37, 1937–38. seasons.
+Necaxa, in the early days of Mexican Football were members of the Mexican Amateur Association Football League Liga Mexicana de Fútbol Amateur Association, composed of Atlante, Club España, Germania FV, and seasoned and disciplined team Asturias.
+Necaxa won championships during the 1932–33, 1934–35, 1936–37, and 1937–38 seasons.

 The following season after the stadium's opening, players such as Hilario López and Luis Pérez contributed to the team's success, leading Necaxa to the League final against Atlante, losing 3–2.

 But Necaxa would rebound the next season, smashing Atlante by a 9–0 score.
-The line-up Necaxa used on that day was the following:
+The lineup Necaxa used on that day was:

 During this decade, Necaxa became one of the most popular teams in Mexico.
 Under the direction of the Ernst Pauler, Necaxa, in one season of play (1935–36), the team dominated and won titles ranging from Champion of Champions, Champion of the Liga Mayor De La Ciudad, National Champion of League, National Champion and Central American Champions.
 Their last title was the Central American Championship in El Salvador.